simonjnt/test-kiplin/README.md

 The rules of this pattern are:
   - Code living in the `Domain` namespace MUST NOT depend on external system (filesystem, clock, network, ...)
   - Code living in the `Domain` namespace MUST NOT be context specific (can only run in a web or a cli context, for instance)
-  - Code that requires the previous dependences MUST live in the `Infrastructure` namespace
+  - Code that requires the previous dependencies MUST live in the `Infrastructure` namespace
   - `Domain` classes MUST NOT depend on `Infrastructure` classes
   - `Infrastructure` classes CAN depend on `Domain` classes

-Furthermore, we have choosen to split read and write concerns (aka the CQRS pattern) by defining multiple repository interfaces.
+Furthermore, we have chosen to split read and write concerns (aka the CQRS pattern) by defining multiple repository interfaces.
 Check the `App\Domain\TodoRepository` and `App\Application\TodosRepository` to learn more about their contract.

 ## Running the app
 For now, the app has no contact with the outside world (no shiny UI, no fancy responsive design, ...).